Five Points, Manhattan: Social reform and renewal

 The New Mission House replaced the Old Brewery, under the direction of the Five Points Mission.
 It provided housing, clothes, food, and education as part of the charitable endeavor.
 The new building had 58 rooms available for living space, twenty-three more than the Old Brewery.

 The area today

 The area formerly occupied by Five Points was gradually redeveloped through the twentieth century.
 In the west and south, it is occupied by major federal, state, and city administration buildings and courthouses known collectively as Civic Center, Manhattan.
 In addition Columbus Park, Collect Pond Park, Foley Square, and various facilities of the New York City Department of Correction are clustered around lower Centre Street.
-The corrections facilities are the most direct link to the neighborhood's past: the infamous The Tombs jail/prison, in which many criminals from Five Points were incarcerated and quite a few executed, stood near the site of the current "City Prison Manhattan" at 125 White Street.
+The Tombs jail/prison, in which many criminals from Five Points were incarcerated and quite a few executed, stood near the site of the City Prison Manhattan at 125 White Street; the latter prison stood on the site until 2023.
 The northeastern and eastern portion of Five Points is now within the sprawling Chinatown.
 Many tenement buildings dating from the late 19th century still line the streets in this area.

+Since 2021, the intersection of Worth and Baxter streets has been co-named "Five Points", a reference to the former neighborhood.